 Local Fine Gael TD Ciarán Cannon who supports the HSE plan said the new facility would be larger than the old Seven Springs centre and would have a substantial outdoor garden and courtyard, something not available in the existing facility.
 In a statement, the trustees who include Mr Cannon, said "due to certain ill-informed speculation" they were clarifying their role.
 They said the terms of the trust stipulated that it was for the benefit of residents of St Brendan's nursing home or people qualified to be residents cial distancing rules.
-An "application to vary" the use of this space was submitted and the re-registration reflected that change
+An "application to vary" the use of this space was submitted and the re-registration reflected that change Mr Cannon said the HSE

-The HSE confirmed that during the pandemic when the day service closed, the nursing home used that space to ensure compliance with soaccess to next-generation therapies is widely acknowledged but a separate access issue has developed over the past four years between customers of the three main health insurers.
+The HSE confirmed that during the pandemic when the day service closed, the nursing home used that space to ensure compliance with so-

-Mr Cannon said the HSE had recently confirmed that if the nursing home lost the Sevtold The Irish Times.
+Healthcare are had recently confirmed that if losing out on access the nursing home lost the Sev-

-'Extremely unfair': Imbalance in health insurance cover for crucial cancer drugs want to know about it for certain cancers.'
+'Extremely unfair': Imbalance in health insurance cover for crucial cancer drugs and two oncologists raise concerns about how customers of private health insurers Irish Life and Laya